blankchenxm/DualStrike/README.md

 597, ., 13:41:09.065

 ```
 After running `compare.py`, click the "play" button in the opened window to simulate the actual injection effects.
 You can observe that DualStrike can rapidly and accurately inject real-world sequence with 100% accuracy, which aligns with results in paper: Sec-VI.C(3) Real-world Sequence Injection.
-Readers can also refer to the demo video to show the real-time output of our injected sequence.

 ### 2. Keystroke Eavesdropping